Anorth1997/FinancialOnlineBudgetingSystem/deliverables/iteration-02.plan.md

 #### Artifacts

 List/describe the artifacts you will produce in order to organize your team.

+ * The first artifact we will produce will be a TO-DO list.
+Since we are just starting, we need to make sure that we do not miss an important element, and also make every member contribute by assigning each member some elements on the list.

  * Artifacts can be To-do lists, Task boards, schedule(s), etc.
  * We want to understand: